D4: Detection of Adversarial Diffusion Deepfakes Using Disjoint Ensembles

 \section{Our Approach}

-In the following, we present \name (Figure~\ref{fig:pipeline}), an ensemble deepfake detection framework that leverages disjoint frequency models to achieve robust deepfake detection.
-Section~\ref{sec:redundant_motivation} presents our observation of redundant information in the frequency space of deepfakes.
-Section~\ref{sec:redundancy} details how redundancy allows frequencies to be partitioned between multiple models for robust ensembling.
-Finally, Section~\ref{sec:partitioning_schemes} explains our exact frequency partitioning schemes, and Section~\ref{sec: gaas} provides theoretical insights into why \name improves adversarial robustness.
+We now present \name (\cref{fig:pipeline}), a deepfake detection framework that leverages an ensemble of disjoint frequency models to achieve robust detection of diffusion-generated deepfake images.~\cref{sec:redundant_motivation} presents our observation of redundant information in the frequency space of deepfakes.~\cref{sec:redundancy} details how redundancy allows frequencies to be partitioned between multiple models for robust ensembling and explains our exact frequency partitioning schemes.
+Finally,~\cref{sec: gaas} provides theoretical insight into why \name improves adversarial robustness.